 - advertorial on the blog

-- freelance copywriting
+- freelance copywriting and content creation

 - and social media management.

 My background is in PR and journalism.
 I’m lucky to still have contacts in the business who provide me with freelance work.
-I’ve also picked up some interesting copywriting work for publishing companies who found me through the blog.
+I’ve also picked up some interesting copywriting work from publishing companies who found me through the blog.